 OwnerRez supports an unlimited number of different entries for payment processors and types.
 It is possible to have a different processor entry with different accounts for each different property you have.

 However, you can only have one credit card processor configured for each property, because OwnerRez has no provision for logic to choose between two different processors for the same property.
+There is no method to run one processor for bookings and a separate processor for holds only.

 Normally this is not a problem - why would you even want more than one credit card processor for one property? - but it can present issues if you need to change from one processor to a different one.
 Here is how to do that.